hthetiot/srp-demo/README.md

 # Secure Remote Password (SRP) JavaScript Demo

-This demo uses a combination of JavaScript and Java to demonstrate the mathematical steps behind the Secure Remote Password Protocol.
+This demo uses a combination of JavaScript and/or Java to demonstrate the mathematical steps behind the Secure Remote Password Protocol.

 # Run demo locally